 6. Sound radiation:

 The Rayleigh integral for the solution of sound radiation problems.
 Radiation from a plane vibrating piston.
-On axis radiation in near and far fields of a circular piston.
-Directivity and interference.
+On axis radiation in near and far fields of a circular piston and directivity.

 Reflection and transmission at a fluid-fluid interface.
 The transmission and reflection coefficients.
-Normal and oblique incidence.
-Refraction in the atmosphere and underwater: Snell’s law.
-Sound attenuation.
+Normal and oblique incidence, evanescent waves and Snell’s law.
+Transmission loss of a finite layer at normal incidence, and of a reactive silencer.

 Learning and Teaching